RichTiTAN/Tor-Multiplexer/README.md

 -Choose your bridge type

--choose either "fast" or "stable" configuration
+-Choose to connect with either "fast" or "stable" configuration

 -after the process is complete you can either choose to launch v2rayN with a premade configuration to connect to the multiplexer or you can use your own proxy management app.